void-linux/void-docs/src/xbps/packages/management.md

    certain packages after changes in their configuration files.
 The latter usually requires the `--force` flag.

-Most questions can be answered by consulting the man pages for these tools.
+Most questions can be answered by consulting the man pages for these tools, together with the [xbps.d(5)](https://man.voidlinux.org/xbps.d.5) man page.
 For a more detailed overview of the X Binary Package System (XBPS), see the documentation in the [xbps repository](https://github.com/void-linux/xbps).